DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

   runner.run({ cache: true });
   ```

-Enable server-side caching to decrease test run time, particularly when your application relies on browser caching.
+Enable server-side caching to decrease test duration, particularly when your application relies on browser caching.

 > The `cache` option doesn't cache HTML page content and assets heavier than 5 MB.